-Current Ow nership Ownership the Offe Units Percentage Interest Units Percentage Interest Public common units 185,621,528 49.9% 200,621,528 51.8% EPCO common units 142,592,215 38.3% 142,592,215 36.8% Shell common units 36,572,122 9.8% 36,572,122 9.4% General partner interest 2.0% 2.0% Total 364,785,865 100.0% 379,785,865 100.0%
+Current Ow nership Ownership the Offe Units Percentage Interest Units Percentage Interest Public common units 185,621,528 49.9% 195,621,528 51.1% EPCO common units 142,592,215 38.3% 142,592,215 37.3% Shell common units 36,572,122 9.8% 36,572,122 9.6% General partner interest 2.0% 2.0% - Total 364,785,865 100.0% 374,785,865 100.0%

-Information regarding our management is set forth under "Management" beginning on page S-35 of this prospectus supplement.
+Information regarding our management is set forth under "Management" beginning on page S-34 of this prospectus supplement.
 Our principal executive offices are located at 2727 North Loop West, Houston, Texas 77008, and our telephone number is (713) 880-6500.

-The Offering Common units offered 15,000,000 common units; or 17,250,000 common units if the underwriters exercise their over-allotment option in full.
-Units outstanding after this offering 379,785,865 common units, or 382,035,865 common units if the underwriters exercise their over-allotment option in full.
-Use of proceeds We will use a portion of the net proceeds from this offering, including our general partner's proportionate capital contribution, to permanently reduce borrowings and commitments outstanding under our 364-day acquisition credit facility.
-The remaining proceeds will be used for general partnership purposes.
-Please read "Use of Proceeds."
+The Offering Common units offered 10,000,000 common units; or 11,500,000 common units if the underwriters exercise their over-allotment option in full.
+Units outstanding after this offering 374,785,865 common units, or 376,285,865 common units if the underwriters exercise their over-allotment option in full.
+Use of proceeds We will use the net proceeds from this offering, including our general partner's proportionate capital contribution, to permanently reduce borrowings and commitments outstanding under our 364-day acquisition revolving credit facility.
+Any remaining proceeds will be used for general partnership purposes, which may include acquisitions or the temporary reduction of amounts borrowed under our multi-year revolving credit facility.
+The net proceeds from any exercise of the underwriters' over-allotment option will be used in a similar manner.
 Cash distributions Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter, less reserves established by our general partner.
 We refer to this cash as "available cash," and we define its meaning in our partnership agreement.
 On November 5, 2004, we paid a quarterly cash distribution for the third quarter of 2004 of \$0.3950 per common unit, or \$1.58 per unit on an annualized basis.
 On January 19, 2005, our general partner increased our quarterly cash distribution to \$0.40 per common unit, or \$1.60 per common unit on an annualized basis, beginning with cash distributions with respect to the fourth quarter of 2004.
 The distribution with respect to the fourth quarter of 2004 will be paid on February 14, 2005 to unitholders of record on January 31, 2005.
 The units purchased in this offering will not be entitled to receive this distribution.
 When quarterly cash distributions exceed \$0.253 per unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of that amount, in increasing percentages up to 25% if the quarterly cash distributions exceed \$0.3085 per unit.
 For a description of our cash distribution policy, please read "Cash Distribution Policy" in the accompanying prospectus.
 Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2007, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2005 through 2007 that will be less than 10% of the cash distributed with respect to that period.
 Please read "Tax Consequences" in this prospectus supplement and the accompanying prospectus for the basis of this estimate.
 New York Stock Exchange symbol EPD Risk Factors There are risks associated with this offering and our business.
 You should consider carefully the risk factors beginning on page S-19 of this prospectus supplement and beginning on page 2 of the accompanying prospectus before making a decision to purchase common units in this offering.